-In 1996, Cal State Northridge unveiled a state-of the art scoreboard, complete with animated graphics in addition to inning-by-inning totals, located just beyond the wall in right field.
+In 1996, CSUN unveiled a state-of the art scoreboard, complete with animated graphics in addition to inning-by-inning totals, located just beyond the wall in right field.
 The home and visitor dugouts were renovated and the Matador clubhouse and coaches offices were completely redesigned in the fall of 2002.

 In 2005, the seating section was completely redone to include permanent chair-back bleachers and bench- style seating and an enclosed, two-room press box, and in 2008 a brand new backstop was installed to improve the spectator's view of the game and enhance their game-day experience.

 Telephone lines for working media and visiting staff members are available in addition to wireless internet access at the press box during all games.
 The Matador Field press box telephone number is (818) 677-4293.

 Ample parking is available for all baseball fans interested in attending a game at Matador Field.
 Parking passes can be purchased for $6 at any booth or self-serve kiosk.
 Spectators can park along Lindley Avenue next to the field or in Lot E6.